State of the Union: Biden in full campaign mode

 The GOP outbursts during the speech gave him a chance to demonstrate spontaneity, and some took his response as a positive sign.

 “He handled the Republican heckling and nonsense very well,” said Democratic Rep. Glenn Ivey of Maryland.
-“He was very statesman-like in dealing with that and got back onto the points he needed to make.”
+“He was very statesmanlike in dealing with that and got back onto the points he needed to make.”